Can You Sell a House With Mold? Yes, Here's How

 Can I sell my house with black mold?

-Yes—to a cash buyer.
+Yes, to a cash buyer.
 Stachybotrys chartarum (black mold) is the most feared type, but it doesn't legally prevent a sale.
-Traditional buyers can't get financing on homes with any visible mold.
-We buy properties with black mold as-is.
+Traditional visible mold can create financing, insurance, inspection, and buyer-confidence problems.
+We review properties with black mold as-is.

 How much does mold remediation cost in Florida?